The MW Community and Conference

 How/when do I know if my proposal has been accepted?

-Lead authors are usually notified if their proposals have been accepted by November 30.
+Lead authors are usually notified if their proposals have been accepted by November 30 of the year before the conference.
 Please check the key dates page on the conference website to know more.

 Can I submit a proposal about the same project in more than one category?